laravel-notification-channels/twitter/README.md

 }
 ```

 Take a closer look at the `toTwitter` method.
-Here we define what kind of Twitter message we want to trigger.
+Here, we define what kind of Twitter message we want to trigger.
 In this case, it is a status update message, which is just a new message in your timeline.

 ````php
 public function toTwitter(mixed $notifiable): TwitterMessage